westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Difference Between a DUI and a DWI in West Virginia?

 The legal term used by West Virginia authorities is Driving Under Influence (DUI).
-However, defining influence as being under alcohol or under drugs will require testing.
+However, defining influence as being under alcohol or under drugs often requires testing.
 A breathalyzer can test for legal intoxication by alcohol, but will not return a test for drugs.
 Here, the individual involved must submit to a blood or urine test.
-Also, differences in court judgment may arise where influence is because of drugs.
-This is to say that there may be an associated component of drug abuse or drug trafficking to the case.
+Additionally, differences in court rulings may arise when influence is due to drugs, potentially involving drug abuse or trafficking.

 What happens when you get a DUI for the First Time in West Virginia?